 1. Institute of Tourism and Hotel Management (ITH)—Salzburg

-One of the most popular vocational schools in Austria for international students, ITH offers fully funded programs in:
+One of the most popular vocational schools in Austria that offers fully funded programs in:

 - Tourism Management